seanbpayne/PFSWedNotes/README.md

 * 20 to 23 Erastus - Travel to Escdar
 * 24 Erastus - Negotiate for permission to perform
 * 25 Erastus - Explore plot
-* 26 Erastus to 01 Arodus - Host circus
+* 26 Erastus to 02 Arodus - Host circus
+* 03 Arodus - Exploring Escdar and into the temple

 # Out of Character Notes
 ## Rules